lisablunt/lisablunt.github.io/map/README.md

 What I worked on:

-* Customized marker symbols in Mapbox.js
+* Styled marker symbols in Mapbox.js

 * Updated city coordinates

-* Added caption text and dates
+* Added caption and date popups with simplestyle

 * Linked HTML, CSS, and JavaScript files to display map